World’s Best Beaches

 Israelite Bay Beach is accessible by vehicle but it is covered in seaweed and hazardous to drive on.
 However, the beach to the south-west/south (around the corner of the headland) is pristine and whiter than white.
 The sand squeals when you walk or drive on it.

-Matthew Flinders located this bay in 1802 but he did not name it; indeed he made no mention of any feature within the immediate vicinity.
 Andrew Dempster, Charles Dempster, G.M.
 Lanarch, George Maxwell and Billy explored the area in 1863 and Dempster applied the name Israelite Bay as this was the boundary between those who did and did not practice circumcision at the time of the naming.

 We have visited Israelite Bay a few times including this one.

-in 1995 we explored Ponton Creek and Lake Boonderoo (more here).
+In 1995 we explored Ponton Creek and Lake Boonderoo (more here).
 These beachlandings were spectacularly successful – so much so that the task of pushing the boat back to the water became onerous.
 It was nothing to get the craft 50 metres out of the lake.